 Durability Advantage: It Depends

 Most ski jackets are decently durable, including both 2- and 3-layer designs.
 In general, durability is a function of the thickness of the shell fabric (expressed as denier) and the overall build quality of the jacket.
-Shell denier can vary wildly in both 2- and 3-layer jackets—as examples, the Patagonia Storm Shift (2L) features a burly 150-denier shell, the Outdoor Research Carbide (3L) has a thin 40-denier shell, and the Arc’teryx Sabre (3L) lands in the middle with 80-denier nylon.
+Shell denier can vary wildly in both 2- and 3-layer jackets—as examples, the Patagonia Storm Shift (2L) features a burly 150D shell, the Outdoor Research Carbide (3L) has a thin 40D shell, and the Arc’teryx Sabre (3L) lands in the middle with 80D nylon.
 Generally speaking (and there are many exceptions to this rule), it is common to see thicker materials in 2-layer jackets.
-The reason for this is that most 2-layer jackets are intended for resort use, where a hardwearing shell takes precedence over breathability and weight-savings.
+This is because most 2-layer jackets are intended for resort use, where a hardwearing shell takes precedence over breathability and weight-savings.

 Price Advantage: 2L

-Price is the final consideration in the 2-layer vs. 3-layer debate.
-With a few exceptions, 2-layer jackets are more affordable than 3-layer designs and a great choice for resort skiers trying to save a buck or two.
-For example, our top-ranked Arc’teryx Sabre (3L Gore-Tex) will set you back $700, while the REI Co-op First Chair GTX (2L Gore-Tex) is just $299.
+Price is the final consideration in the 2-layer versus 3-layer debate.
+With a few exceptions, 2-layer jackets are more affordable than 3-layer designs and an excellent choice for resort skiers trying to save a buck or two.
+For example, our top-ranked Arc’teryx Sabre (3L Gore-Tex) will set you back $750, while the REI Co-op First Chair GTX (2L Gore-Tex) is just $319.
 These jackets offer similar levels of waterproofing with the same Gore-Tex membrane, but the Sabre is slightly lighter, less bulky, and more breathable.
-Budget 2-layer jackets can dip as low as $200, but keep in mind these jackets are fairly compromised and not a great choice for those who get out a lot.
+Budget 2-layer jackets can dip as low as $200, but remember these designs are fairly compromised and not a great choice for those who get out a lot.

 Intended Uses

 By now, the differences between 2- and 3-layer construction should be fairly clear.
-Both can be high-quality and highly waterproof, but 3-layer jackets get the edge in terms of breathability and weight and bulk.
+Both can be high-quality and highly waterproof, but 3-layer jackets get the edge in terms of breathability and weight/bulk.
 On the other hand, 2-layer jackets are warmer (and often insulated) and generally the more affordable of the two.
 So, which style of ski jacket is best for you?

 Resort Use